vbocan/ipfees/src/IPFLang/SYNTAX.md

 # IPFLang Syntax Reference

-IPFLang is a domain-specific language for defining intellectual property fee calculations.
-This document provides a complete reference for IP practitioners.
+IPFLang is a domain-specific language for defining intellectual property fee calculations with advanced features for currency handling, completeness verification, provenance tracking, and version management.
+This document provides a complete syntax reference for IP practitioners and developers.

+**Key Features:**
+- Currency-aware type system with compile-time validation
+- Static completeness and monotonicity verification
+- Provenance tracking with counterfactual analysis
+- Version management with effective dates and regulatory references

 ---